 Abstract.
 During demining operations, the increasing international demands for safety, accuracy and productivity suggests the use of autonomous aircraft, primarily in detection phase.
 Among the possible platforms, airships have advantages in covering large areas with relatively low operating costs.
 An autonomous flight system for this task requires carefully designed open-loop and feedback control systems, for sweeping the target area and compensate for atmospheric disturbances.
 Control algorithms, sensor data recording and actuator drivers, as well as the communications with the land basis, require a set of hardware, firmware and software devices, which must be suitably integrated.
-This paper presents the integrated avionics and the navigation systems.
+This paper presents the integrated avionics and the navigation system of an Autonomous Sweeping Airship for Demining (ASAD), as well as the general laws of guidance and control systems.
 The main avionics system consists of a dsPIC processor, three-axis Inertial Measurement Unit, GPS receiver, three-axis magnetometer and a barometric sensor.
 Guidance simulations and inertial data obtained by a sensor are shown, demonstrating the feasibility of using the presented guidance and navigation system.